-An introduction to biblical studies with an inductive approach.
+An introduction to biblical Christian faith employing a variety of study methods.
 God's strategy of abundant life, human community, relationship with God, and salvation are central themes.
-This Tabor distinctive course is required of all students.
-All new full-time freshmen are strongly encouraged to take it during the first semester of matriculation.
-Prerequisite: A grade of C- or higher in EN100 (or equivalent course), or a score of 19 on the ACT English exam, or a score of 470 on the SAT Critical Reading Exam.
-Fall and Spring semesters.
+This Tabor distinctive course is required of all graduates.
+All full-time students are strongly encouraged to take it upon matriculation.
+Freshmen on academic probation are not eligible during their first semester.
+Fall and spring semesters.

-RS 202-GC Life and Teachings of Jesus/3\
+RS 202-GC Life and Teachings of Jesus/3

 A study of the life and teachings of Jesus as presented in the gospels of Matthew, Mark, and Luke.
 The centrality of Jesus for contemporary discipleship will be emphasized, and the Sermon on the Mount will receive special attention.
-Prerequisite: RS 110-G. Fall semester, even-numbered years; interterm, odd-numbered years.
+Prerequisite: RS 104-G. Fall semester, even-numbered years; interterm, odd-numbered years.

-RS 203-GC Prophets and Kings/3\
+RS 203-GC Prophets and Kings/3

 An introduction to Old Testament history, with focus on the period represented by the books of Joshua, Judges, Samuel, and Kings.
 The study will evaluate recent research on the history and archaeology of Israel.
-Prerequisite: RS 110-G. Spring semester, even-numbered years.
+Prerequisite: RS 104-G. Spring semester, odd-numbered years.

-RS 204-GC The Gospel of John/3\
+RS 204-GC The Gospel of John/3

 A careful study of the Fourth Gospel.
 An accent is placed on a narrative analysis of the Gospel, with concern for its historical context and contemporary significance.
 The Christological emphasis of the Gospel will receive special attention.
-Prerequisite: RS 110-G. Interterm, even-numbered years.
+Prerequisite: RS 104-G. Interterm, even-numbered years.